How To Grow Chervil Microgreens: Unique Seeds And Flavor

 We grow microgreens in tray sets.
 The set includes a planting tray (holes in the bottom) and a watering tray (solid base).

-Once we mist the microgreens seeds, we rarely - very rarely - water over the top of microgreens.
+Once we mist the microgreens seeds, we rarely – very rarely – water over the top of the microgreens.

 I know a lot of other people do.
 Mainly those are growing tens if not hundreds of trays at one time.
 But these microgreens are grown in larger rooms with more airflow.